CVT researchers are frequently consulted on cultural adaptation or on developing assessment tools in collaboration with local communities.

 For more information about the use of these tools please contact CVT’s research department at research [at] cvt [dot] org.

 If you are interested in consulting with CVT researchers, please email research [at] cvt [dot] org.
-Our research team includes Jon Hubbard, Ph.D, LP, Director of Research, Greg Vinson, Ph.D, MA, Senior Research and Evaluation Manager, and Craig Higson-Smith, MA, Monitoring and Evaluation Advisor for Partners in Trauma Healing.
+Our research team includes Jon Hubbard, Ph.D, LP, Director of Research, Greg Vinson, Ph.D, MA, Senior Research and Evaluation Manager, Craig Higson-Smith, MA, and Jennifer Esala, Ph.D, Monitoring and Evaluation Advisors for Partners in Trauma Healing.

 Torture Rehabilitation and Research Bibliography (PDF)